Using Poedit to Translate PublishPress Plugins

 - Run the Poedit installer on your desktop.

 - On the left-hand side, you will see a list of all the English translations.
-On the right-hand side there’s a blank space waiting for your translation:
+On the right-hand side there’s a blank column with spaces waiting for your translation:

 - At the bottom of the screen, you can enter your translation text into the “Translation” field:

-- So far so good, but here's what Poedit really stood out for us.
+- So far so good, but this next feature is why Poedit really stood out for us.
 It has automatic suggestions, based on what other users have chosen.
-In this example, it suggests “Teléfono” as the translation for “Phone”.
+In this example, it suggests “Erlauben Sie bestimmten Benutzerrollen oder Benutzern, jeden Beitrag zu verwalten.” as the translation for “Allow specific user roles or users to manage each post.”.
 You get 10 free suggestions.
 If you pay $20, you get unlimited suggestions.
-This means we can get a translation is 95% accurate.
-Any PublishPress or EmbedPress user can then suggest improvements.

 - Poedit will export both a .po and an .mo file.
 You will need both of those files.